temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 ## Additional resources

-You'll troubleshoot the `failed reaching server: last connection error` error caused by an expired TLS certification by following these steps
+You'll troubleshoot the `failed reaching server: last connection error` error caused by an expired TLS certification by following these steps.

 If this issue persists, verify the Client you are using to connect to the server is using the correct TLS certification, the Client requests reach the server after the roles are fully initialized, or open a ticket at [https://support.temporal.io/](https://support.temporal.io/).